kurtosis-tech/kardinal-playground/README.md

    ```
    ./scripts/startup.sh
    ```
-   This will set up Docker, Minikube, Istio, Kardinal Manager, Kardinal CLI, and ngrok for you.
+   This will set up Docker, Minikube, Istio, Kardinal Manager, Kardinal CLI, and nginx for you.
 It will also deploy the initial version of the online boutique app.

    This can take around 3 minutes 🕰️.

-2. 🔗 Set up port forwarding and start ngrok:
+2. 🔗 Set up port forwarding and start nginx:
    ```
    ./scripts/forward.sh
    ```
-   This script will set up port forwarding and start ngrok.
-Note the ngrok URL provided in the output.
+   This script will set up port forwarding and start nginx.
+Use the codespaces URL that is printed on the screen.

 3. 🛍️ Explore the main online boutique deployment:
-   - Use the ngrok URL provided by the forward.sh script
+   - Use the nginx URL provided by the forward.sh script
    - Browse through the online store and add items to your cart to generate some traffic
    - This might take a few seconds and a few retries as sometimes the local port forwarding takes a few seconds to come up